jdaugherty/intellij-decompile-example/README.md

 Intellij Decompile Example
 ===

 This project contains the class `TestController` from [grails-core](https://github.com/grails/grails-core.git) to demonstrate how the [java-decompiler](https://java-decompiler.github.io/) can decompile methods on the `TestController.class` but the FernFlower decompiler cannot.
+The Grails' `ControllerActionTransformer` is the groovy transform applied to `TestController` to generate various methods for the Grails framework.

 To Test
 ---